Luxembourg Motto: We want to remain what we are

 - Quetsch is a Luxembourg traditional alcoholic drink made from plums.

-- There are about 11 miles of underground tunnels cut from the solid rock under the capital city.
+- About 11 miles of underground tunnels are cut from the solid rock under the capital city.

 Good to know before you go

-- Tipping does occur in Luxembourg, as opposed to the rest of the EU.
-At restaurants and bars, the tip is normally 15%.
+- Tipping does occur in Luxembourg, as opposed to the rest of the E.U.
+At restaurants and bars, the tip usually is 15%.
 Hotels 2-3 euros a night for housekeeping and 1-2 euros for a bellhop.
 Car services and taxis are about 10%.
-Spas, personal services, tipping are not expected.
+Spas, personal services, and tipping are not expected.

 - Credits cards are accepted everywhere.

-- Overall, clothing is stylish and well kept.
-Keep in mind in the city, most workers come from out of the country; they don’t reside there.
+- Overall, the clothing is stylish and well kept.
+Keep in mind in the city; most workers come from out of the country; they don’t reside there.
 We found many people walking around in casual and formal business attire.
-There were jeans, trousers, and comfortable shoes when dressed outside of business attire.
+There were jeans, trousers, and comfortable shoes when dressed outside business attire.
 The locals seemed to like brighter colors.